Wajiya-Zafar/exercise/practice.md

-This documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Pavel automatic toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees and human.
+Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.”